 Course Requirements Checklist

-The student will complete a Research Paper which will contain the following headings: Homeland Security Overview (mitigation – all hazards approach including risk assessment, intelligence usage, and mitigation strategies [prevention as well]; preparedness – response including NRF, NIMS, ICS, and unified command; and recovery – including resiliency and continuity of operations planning).
+The student will complete a research paper which will contain the following headings: mitigation – all hazards approach, including risk assessment, intelligence usage, and mitigation strategies (prevention as well); preparedness – response including NRF, NIMS, ICS, and unified command; recovery – including resiliency and continuity of operations planning; and response – including all main aspects of the response.
 The student must use biblical perspectives regarding the 4 primary phases of emergency management.
 The student will write at minimum a 5-full-page research-oriented paper in current APA format.
-The paper must cite at least 5 sources (not including the class textbook and the Bible), and the textbook and Bible.
-The paper will be submitted through SafeAssign.
+The paper must cite at least 5 current, scholarly sources (not including the class textbook and the Bible), and the textbook and Bible.
+The paper will be submitted through Turnitin.

 The student will summarize his or her findings in an audio/visual PowerPoint presentation.
-The student will use PowerPoint Mix, which may be turned into a Windows Media Video (WMV), to present and record his or her critique.
+The student will use PowerPoint, which may be turned into a Windows Media Video (WMV), to present and record his or her critique.
 A minimum of 10 content slides are required.
 The student will, at the minimum, use the same headings as required in the written analysis.
 The presentation must be at least 10 minutes and must last no longer than 30 minutes.
-References will be included on the last slide.
+The presentation should include at least 5 scholarly sources, and references will be included in APA format on the last slide.
 Once submitted for grading, the student will email his or her PowerPoint video to the rest of the class for their review.
 The student does not have to show him or herself in the video unless he or she wishes to.